 Growing With No Ground: Understanding Exactly How To Water Your Indoor Plants

-In nature, roots expand into the earth to access the water and nutrients that the plant needs to grow.
-Indoors, that earth is replaced with a container that provides the same essential elements to the plant – usually with less effort than growing in the ground.
+In nature, roots expand into the earth to access the water and nutrients plants need to grow.
+Indoors, that earth is replaced with a container that provides the same essential elements, usually with less effort than growing in the ground.
 In fact, many outdoor gardeners still choose containers because it’s easier to grow bigger, more consistent harvests.
-Containers vary from just a pot and soil to an advanced hydroponic setup, and present the opportunity for you to create the perfect environment for each type of plant depending on its root growth.
+Containers vary from simple pots with soil to advanced hydroponic setups, offering opportunities to create the perfect environment for each type of plant based on its root growth.

-In this blog we’ll explain how plants differ from each other, what the main styles of containers are, and what style is best for each indoor edible plant.
+In this blog, we’ll explore how different plants have unique needs, discuss the main styles of containers, and help you choose the best method for each indoor edible plant.

 Hydroponics vs. Self-Watering Planters vs. Potted Soil